mguella/Ticketswap/README.md

 The feature that was chosen to be tested as critical is the search bar/search functionality.

 As a user myself, I find it to be the most cornerstone feature and the first element that a user will most likely observe and interact.
-It has a vital functionality, as it enables users to navigate to their desired event.

-Without the search bar users cannot search for events, the site becomes a random popular event generator and therefore transactions drop.
+It has a vital functionality, as it enables users to navigate to their desired event.Without the search bar users cannot search for events, the site becomes a random popular event generator and therefore transactions drop.

 The purpose was to evaluate standard and common actions so no assumptions were made in these scenarios.

 ## Solution & Test Scenarios